At a Glance

 That said, sometimes suppliers charge higher prices to insurance companies, which can mean higher costs if you have a high deductible or coinsurance.
 In certain situations, it may be less expensive to buy a CPAP machine and replacement supplies without insurance.

-If you buy CPAP equipment without insurance, you will not have to provide data to your insurance company about how frequently you use your CPAP.
+If you buy CPAP equipment without insurance, you won't have to provide data to your insurance company about how frequently you use your CPAP.
 If you find your own CPAP supplier, they may not have experience working with doctors, so ask in advance how they would communicate with your health care team if any questions or concerns arise about your device.